 Brandi Vigil, M.S.

 Brandi Vigil joined the Department of Criminal Justice & Criminology at Loyola University Chicago as a Part-Time faculty member in August 2013 and became a Full-Time faculty member in August 2016.
 A current PhD candidate at the University of Illinois at Chicago, Brandi’s dissertation research focuses on the implementation of restorative justice policy into the Illinois juvenile justice system.
 She received her M.S. in Criminal Justice from California State University, Sacramento and her B.A. in Sociology and Communications from University of California, Davis.
 Prior to moving to Chicago she worked in an institutional setting with court involved young people.
 Her research and activist interests include juvenile justice, restorative justice, alternatives to incarceration, race, class and gender, criminological theory and policy.
-She recently became an Editorial Board Member of Contemporary Justice Review after serving as the journal’s Managing Editor.

 2010 M.S., Criminal Justice, California State University, Sacramento